-I have concluded that there is a reasonable expectation that the identity of the individuals mentioned within the emails would not be made public.
+I have concluded that there is a reasonable expectation that the identity of the living individuals would not be made public.
 It is my view, therefore, that disclosure of the redacted information would breach the first data protection principle, and thus is exempt from release under section 40 of the FOI Act.